shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

     ----------------------------------------------------------------------

-    Welcome to the Shotgun Pipeline Toolkit update checker!
+    Welcome to the {% include product %} Pipeline Toolkit update checker!
     This script will check if the Toolkit Core API installed in /sgtk/software/shotgun/scarlet
     is up to date.